wp-plugins/wp-facebook-like-ranking/readme.txt

 == Description ==

-= attension =
-I have fixed a bug and now this plugin can be installed perfectly!

 = Features =

 * **Making a ranking rated by the number of Facebook like**.
 You can make and use a ranking rated by the number of Facebook like width this plugin.
 It's good for visitors.